Exact quantum noise deconvolution with partial knowledge of noise: Method

 We aim to introduce a technique to remove or reduce the noise effects on the expectation value of a set of observables when we do not have complete knowledge of the noise.
 With partial knowledge of noise, we mean that we know the noise belongs to a particular category of quantum channels, but its full characterization is missing.
 For example, consider a family of channels characterized by some parameters.
-If we know the family but not the exact value of the parameters, our knowledge is not complete or is partial.
-Another example relates to random unitary channels.
+Knowledge of the family without the precise parameter values constitutes incomplete or partial information.
+Another example relates to mixed unitary channels.
 If we know the set of unitary errors but not the probability of having each noise, we say that our knowledge of noise is partial.

 To achieve our goal, based on the information we have from the noise, we guess the noise and denote it by $\Phi_g$.
 For example, if we know that the noise belongs to a family of quantum channels characterized by a set of parameters, we guess values for the parameters and construct $\Phi_g$ accordingly.
-Or if the noise is a random unitary with known set of unitary operators and unknown probability for having each, we guess the probability distribution of errors to construct $\Phi_g$.
-It is clear that our guess, $\Phi_g$, is not unique, but the following argument is valid for any possible guess.
-If on the noise effaced state we measure ${\widehat{\Phi}}^{-1}_g(A)$ and denote the derived expectation value by $\langle A\rangle_{\rm{ND}}$, we have
+Or if the noise is a mixed unitary channel with known set of unitary Kraus operators and unknown probability for having each, we guess the probability distribution of errors to construct $\Phi_g$.
+The following reasoning is independent on the quality of the initial guess, $\Phi_g$.
+If on the noise affected state we measure ${\widehat{\Phi}}^{-1}_g(A)$ and denote the derived expectation value by the noise-deconvolution technique with $\langle A\rangle_{\rm{ND}}$, we have

 Because our knowledge of noise is partial, $\langle A\rangle_{\rm{ND}}$ deviates from its original value in the absence of noise $\langle A\rangle_{\rm{ideal}}$.
 The deviation of the expectation value of $A$ after noise deconvolution from its ideal value is denoted by